UST-MICO/docs/adr/0011-json+hal.md

 ## Context and Problem Statement

-The backend needs to serialize the rest resources before sending them via http to the client.
+The backend needs to serialize the REST resources before sending them via http to the client.

 ## Decision Drivers

 - the format should be REST/[HATEOAS](https://spring.io/understanding/HATEOAS) compatible (e.g. allow hyperlinks)
-- the fromat should be easy to parse/serialize for the backend and the client
+- the format should be easy to parse/serialize for the backend and the client

 ## Considered Options